joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

   /* create a binary semaphore used for informing ethernetif of frame reception */
 ```

-Finally we need to remove the Ethernet MSP since they are generated by CubeMX, so remove the following content:
+Finally, we need to remove the Ethernet MSP code since it is generated by CubeMX.
+Remove the following content:

 ```diff
 - /*******************************************************************************